A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsubsection{\textbf{The Seq2Seq-based Approaches}}

-The Seq2Seq-based approaches~\cite{zeng2018extracting,zeng2019learning,zhang2020minimize,zeng2020copymtl,nayak2020effective} receive the unstructured text as input and directly generate \textit{$\langle$head$\_$entity, relationship, tail$\_$entity$\rangle$} triplets as a sequential output.
+The Seq2Seq-based approaches~\cite{zeng2018extracting,zeng2019learning,zhang2020minimize,zeng2020copymtl,nayak2020effective} receive unstructured text as input and directly generate \textit{$\langle$head$\_$entity, relationship, tail$\_$entity$\rangle$} triplets as a sequential output.
 Formally, a source sentence $S = \{x_1, x_2, \cdots, x_n\}$ is represented as a sequence of words, where $x_i$ is the $i$-th word in $S$ and $n$ is the length of $S$.
-Based on the text representation (in Section \ref{subsec:input-representation}), the tag classifier makes the prediction of the relation types.
+Based on the text representation (in Section \ref{subsec:input-representation}), the tag classifier predicts the relation types.
 The target sentence $T$ is represented as a sequence of words $T = \{t_1, t_2, \cdots, t_m\}$, where $t_j$ is the $j$-th word in $T$.
 Figure \ref{fig:four_decoder_paradigm}(c) shows the target triplet types in Seq2Seq-based models, which are able to tackle the overlapping relations and reduce the excessive computations.
-Besides, due to the nature of linearization, current Seq2Seq-based models also consider avoiding the intrinsic extraction order of multiple triplets \cite{sui2020joint,zhang2020minimize}.
-For example, in order to deal with the overlapping problem, recent works \cite{Yuan2020ARA, zheng2021prgc,Wang2020TPLinkerSJ} design labeling strategies and perform the tagging process for multiple turns.
+However, when dealing with tasks involving multiple triplets within a single sentence, the inherent linearization process of Seq2Seq models may pose challenges in processing extracts from multiple triplets with overlapping entities.
+To address these challenges, recent studies \cite{sui2020joint,zhang2020minimize} have focused on strategies to avoid the limitations imposed by the sequential nature of Seq2Seq models.
+For example, to deal with the overlapping problem, recent works \cite{Yuan2020ARA, zheng2021prgc,Wang2020TPLinkerSJ} design labeling strategies and perform the tagging process for multiple turns.
 These methods create specific sentence representations for each relation and then perform sequence labeling to extract the corresponding head and tail entities.